ansysresearch/Getting-Started/README.md

 Version control is an essential part of any software engineering project.
 1. At Ansys we use Git for version control.
 To install Git, follow the instruction [Install Git](InstallGit.md).
 2. To share your code with others, interns can use our [Ansys Research Github](https://github.com/ansysresearch).
-3. We strongly encourage you to follow the common [repository format](RepositoryFormat.md) for your machine learning projects.
+3. We strongly encourage you to follow the common [project format](ProjectFormat.md) for your machine learning projects.

 ### Additional resources